Stitch Along with the 12-Day Advent Embroidery Kit: Frost & Flora Bauble

 Finishing Your Embroidery in a 4” Display Hoop

-Place your embroidered fabric in the 4” display hoop, arrange it so the stitches reach the outer edges.
-Position the screw mechanism at the top of the design, and pull the fabric tight before fully tightening the hoop.
+Place your embroidered fabric in the 4” display hoop, making sure your stitches reach the outer edges.
+Position the screw at the top of the design and pull the fabric tight before fully tightening the hoop.

-Trim away excess fabric from the edges of the hoop, leaving about 4cm around the hoop.
-Stitch a running stitch about 1cm in from the fabric edge, leaving an unknotted tail at the beginning and end.
-Pull the two tails to gather the fabric neatly, and tie a knot to secure it in place.
+Trim away any excess fabric, leaving about 4cm around the hoop.
+Stitch a running stitch about 1cm in from the edge, leaving unknotted tails at the start and end.
+Gently pull the tails to gather the fabric neatly, then tie a knot to secure it.

-Take a look at this little video to see how I do this bit…
+Take a look at this little video to see exactly how I do it…

-Thread a ribbon or cord through the top of your hoop and tie a knot to create a hanger.
-Your beautiful Advent bauble is now ready to display for Christmas!
+Finally, thread the red and white cotton cord (included in your kit) through the top of your hoop and tie a knot to create a hanger.
+And just like that, your beautiful Advent bauble is ready to display for Christmas! 🎄

-Please do share your progress and tag me on social media - I absolutely love seeing your stitching! 🥰
+Please do share your progress and tag me on social media - I’d absolutely love to see it!
+Enjoy your stitching! 🥰

 Merry Christmas! 🎄🎅